Edgeworth-type expansion for the one-point distribution of the KPZ fixed point with a large height at a prior location: Introduction

 The limit space-time field $\mathrm{H}(x,\tau)$, where $x\in \realR, t\ge 0$, of the KPZ universality class, is called the KPZ fixed point, which depends on the initial condition $\mathrm{H}(x,0)=h_0(x)$ for a function $h_0$ in the space of upper-semi-continuous functions.
-It was first constructed by Matetski, Quastel and Remenik in \cite{MQR} recently, as a Markov process with explicit transition probability by analysing the totally asymmetric simple exclusion process (TASEP).
-Due to the complexity of the formula for transition probability, it is challenging to derive explicit formulas for the distribution of $\mathrm{H}(x,\tau).$ Pioneering works have been done in the past two decades. \cite{BDJ,Jo00} prove that the marginal one point distribution of $\mathrm{H}(x,\tau)$ is governed by the Tracy-Widom distribution.
-The multi-point distribution along the spatial direction, namely the law of $\left(\mathrm{H}(x_1,\tau),\cdots,\mathrm{H}(x_n,\tau)\right)$ for $\tau$ fixed, is characterized by the finite dimensional distribution of the Airy process and its analogs \cite{PS02,Jo03,IS04,BFP07,BFPS,BFS08,MQR}.
-The general explicit formulas for joint distributions with possible different temporal points $\left(\mathrm{H}(x_1,\tau_1),\cdots,\mathrm{H}(x_n,\tau_n)\right)$ were obtained recently by Johansson and Raham \cite{JR21}, and Liu independently \cite{Liu19}.
+It was first constructed by Matetski, Quastel and Remenik in \cite{MQR} recently, as a Markov process with explicit transition probability by analyzing the totally asymmetric simple exclusion process (TASEP).
+However, the derivation of explicit formulas for the multi-point distribution of $\mathrm{H}(x,\tau)$ is a challenging task due to the complexity of the transition probability formula.
+Pioneering efforts in this field have unfolded over the past two decades.
+Notably, \cite{BDJ,Jo00} demonstrated that the marginal one-point distribution of $\mathrm{H}(x,\tau)$ follows the Tracy-Widom distribution.
+Meanwhile, the multi-point distribution along the spatial direction, $\left(\mathrm{H}(x_1,\tau),\cdots,\mathrm{H}(x_n,\tau)\right)$ for a fixed $\tau$, is characterized by the finite-dimensional distribution of the Airy process and its analogues, as explored in works by \cite{PS02,Jo03,IS04,BFP07,BFPS,BFS08,MQR}.
+Recently, significant progress has been made in obtaining general explicit formulas for joint distributions, even when considering different temporal points $\left(\mathrm{H}(x_1,\tau_1),\cdots,\mathrm{H}(x_n,\tau_n)\right)$.
+These breakthroughs were achieved by Johansson and Raham \cite{JR21} as well as independently by Liu \cite{Liu19}.

-The motivation of this paper is to understand the asymptotic behavior of the KPZ fixed point when the height at one point, $\mathrm{H}(x',\tau')$, becomes very large.
-We will consider the step initial condition $h_0(x)=-\infty\delta_{x\ne 0}$.
-It turns out that conditioned on this rare event the KPZ fixed point $\mathrm{H}(x,\tau)$ behaves differently for the two cases $\tau<\tau'$ and $\tau>\tau'$.
-When $\tau<\tau'$, in \cite{Liu-Wang22}, they prove that the re-scaled random field

-for $x\in\realR$ and $t\in(0,1)$, conditioned that $\mathrm{H}(x',\tau')=\rh'$ goes to infinity.
-Here $\mathbb{B}_1$ and $\mathbb{B}_2$ are two independent Brownian bridges on $[0,1]$.
-The convergence is in the sense of convergence of finite dimensional distributions.
-We mainly focus on the second case when $\tau>\tau'$ in this paper.
-We expect that the KPZ fixed point after this high point behaves asymptotically the same as a usual KPZ fixed point, see Remark~\ref{rmk:01}.
-We will verify it in the sense of the one point distribution and show the one-point distribution of $\mathrm{H}(x+x',\tau+\tau')-\mathrm{H}(x',\tau')$, conditioned on a large value of $\mathrm{H}(x',\tau')$, is given by the GUE Tracy-Widom distribution plus a smaller order term that is related to the derivatives of the GUE Tracy-Widom distribution.
-See Theorem~\ref{thm:main} below.
-It will be interesting to see how the crossover happens when $\tau\approx \tau'$.
-We will leave it as a future project.